Universal Plug and Play: AV standards

-UPnP AV architecture is an audio and video extension of the UPnP, supporting a variety of devices such as TVs, VCRs, CD/DVD players/jukeboxes, settop boxes, stereos systems, MP3 players, still image cameras, camcorders, electronic picture frames (EPFs), and personal computers.
-The UPnP AV architecture allows devices to support different types of formats for the entertainment content, including MPEG2, MPEG4, JPEG, MP3, Windows Media Audio (WMA), bitmaps (BMP), and NTSC, PAL or ATSC formats.
+UPnP AV architecture is an audio and video extension of the UPnP, supporting a variety of devices such as TVs, VCRs, CD/DVD players/jukeboxes, set-top boxes, stereos systems, MP3 players, still image cameras, camcorders, electronic picture frames (EPFs), and personal computers.
+The UPnP AV architecture enables devices to support various formats for entertainment content, including MPEG2, MPEG4, JPEG, MP3, Windows Media Audio (WMA), bitmaps (BMP), and NTSC, PAL, or ATSC formats.
 Multiple types of transfer protocols are supported, including IEEE 1394, HTTP, RTP and TCP/IP.

-On 12 July 2006, the UPnP Forum announced the release of version 2 of the UPnP Audio and Video specifications, with new MediaServer (MS) version 2.0 and MediaRenderer (MR) version 2.0 classes.
-These enhancements are created by adding capabilities to the MediaServer and MediaRenderer device classes, allowing a higher level of interoperability between products made by different manufacturers.
+On 12 July 2006, the UPnP Forum announced the release of version 2 of the UPnP Audio and Video specifications, together with MediaServer (MS) version 2.0 and MediaRenderer (MR) version 2.0 classes.
+These enhancements are created by adding capabilities to the MediaServer and MediaRenderer device classes, enabling a higher level of interoperability between products from different manufacturers.
 Some of the early devices complying with these standards were marketed by Philips under the Streamium brand name.

 Since 2006, versions 3 and 4 of the UPnP audio and video device control protocols have been published.
-In March 2013, an updated uPnP AV architecture specification was published, incorporating the updated device control protocols.
+In March 2013, an updated UPnP AV architecture specification was published, incorporating the updated device control protocols.
+UPnP Device Architecture 2.0 was released in April 2020.

 The UPnP AV standards have been referenced in specifications published by other organizations including Digital Living Network Alliance Networked Device Interoperability Guidelines, International Electrotechnical Commission IEC 62481-1, and Cable Television Laboratories OpenCable Home Networking Protocol.

 AV components

+Generally, a UPnP audio/video (AV) architecture consists of: